platformsh/platformsh-docs/docs/src/guides/wordpress/vanilla/customize.md

 ## `.environment`

-Platform.sh provides multiple *environments* for your projects, that can be customized (with different values for staging and development), but that inherit features from the (`master`) production environment.
+Platform.sh provides multiple *environments* for your projects, that can be customized (with different values for staging and development), but that inherit features from the production environment.
 One clear case where this can be useful is environment variables.
 Each environment on Platform.sh comes with a set of [pre-defined variables](/development/variables.html#platformsh-provided-variables) that provide information about the branch you are working on, the application's configuration, and the credentials to connect to each service defined in `services.yaml`.

 Service credentials reside in a base64 encoded JSON object variable called `PLATFORM_RELATIONSHIPS`, and it is from this variable that you can define your database connection to the MariaDB container.
 To make each property (username, password, etc.) more easily accessible to `wp-config.php`, you can use the pre-installed `jq` package to clean the object into individual variables.